TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/tisp/sigchain_dsp_rt/sigchain_top.md

 All examples use a dual-core architecture:
 - **C75x DSP Core:** Performs intensive signal-processing computations and configuring the McASP
 - **R5F Core:** Handles codec configuration and IPC communication
+- **A53 Core:** Runs Linux OS for system control and user interface
 - **Audio I/O:** McASP with UDMA places and reads data to and from L2SRAM of the C75x DSP  for real-time, low-latency, high-throughput audio processing
 - **Triple buffering:** Input and output are triple buffered for streaming data and processing the same in parallel
 - **Sampling rate:** 48kHz